-Under Arizona Law, drivers are required to carry auto accident insurance with a minimum of the following policy limits:
+Under Arizona Law, drivers are required to carry auto accident insurance coverage with a minimum of the following policy limits:

 The median household income in Phoenix is significantly above the median for the whole state of Arizona.
 Many people here carry more than the minimum amount of auto accident insurance coverage to protect their assets in the event of an accident.